Frequently Asked Questions

 What does it play?

-Additionally, SoLoud comes with a speech synthesizer based on rsynth and a retro sound effect synthesizer Sfxr, replayer for MONOTONE PC-speaker tracker music and a replayer for C64 SID and Commodore plus/4 TED music.
+Additionally, SoLoud comes with a speech synthesizer based on rsynth, another primitive speech synth, a retro sound effect synthesizer Sfxr, replayer for MONOTONE PC-speaker tracker music, a replayer for C64 SID and Commodore plus/4 TED music, and a Commodore VIC emulator too.

 The interface for audio sources is relatively simple, so new formats and noise generators, as well as audio filters, can be made.